 I have various resources available to cater for children with differing needs.
 For example, we do craft sessions with natural materials like sheep wool and felt.
 We use beeswax crayons and materials from nature like pressed flowers, crunchy leaves and clay.
 I believe these promote a connection to our environment and therefore have a relaxing quality to them.
 I have a CD player available for playing music.
 There is a treasure basket for young children to explore natural materials of different shapes and textures.
-I have a harp which the children can play.
-I also play it to them in our rest times.
-Harps are used therapeutically around the world because they have a unique resonance with the human body.
-Their music reduces recovery times from surgery and improves physiological effects such as relaxed muscle tension, increased oxygenation, slower heart rate, lowered blood pressure.
-More information on harp therapy here and here
+I have various instruments which the children can play.

 - How we include all children in activities, such as trips

 I carry out risk assessments to ensure all activities and trips away from the setting are suitable for the children in my care.
 I ensure the venue to be visited is suitable for all children.
 I consider all the children's needs when planning an activity or outing.
 I always inform parents of any special activities/trips that are outside of what we'd normally do.
 For example a special trip to the local National Trust gardens, or a forest school adventure to the woods.